WouterSteen/fontawesome-cheatsheet/font-awesome-react.md

 keywords: Font awesome react
 ---

-### How to use font awesome with react
+## How to use font awesome with react

 When you use a framework like react and you need some icons its a good idea to use font awesome.
-Why you would want that you can read on this page about <a href="/icon-fonts" title="The why and how about icon fonts">icon fonts</a>
+Why you would want that you can read on this page about <a href="/icon-fonts" title="The why and how about icon fonts">icon fonts</a>.
-In general this is possible in two ways:
+In general this is possible in two ways, direct include all and use react based components.

+### Direct url to the lib

 - Add the css and start working with it.

 `https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.11.2/css/all.css`

-Or -
+### React based components

 - use react-fontawesome

 This is a great way to leverage fontawesome without the disadvantage of a icon font.
 This is that you load a font with icons you do not always use.